cphartman/super-awakening/docs/super-awakening/README.md

 ### Controller Mapping

-`IRL Controller` is the physical controller used to play the romhack.  `SGB Controller` is the virtual controller input for the `Super Game Boy` system.
+`IRL Controller` is the physical controller used to play the romhack.  `SGB Controller` is the controller input for the `Super Game Boy` system.

 | IRL Controller  | SGB Controller | SGB Button |
 | ------------- | ------------- | ------------- |